 Procedure: When submitting check requests, the following must be included:

-- Indicate the GFU Business purpose then itemize, provide a description and sales slips (attach receipts to the BACK)
+- Indicate the George Fox Business purpose, then itemize, provide a description of charge and all subsequent sales slips/receipts/invoices (attach these to the BACK).

 - If requesting mileage reimbursement, please submit an Expense Reimbursement Request form.